 The Bridge to Hope offers FREE and confidential services to victims and survivors of domestic abuse, sexual assault and human trafficking in Dunn and Pepin Counties, Wisconsin.
 We serve victims and prevent or reduce the occurrence of such events by offering the following core services:

 Our Advocate for Survivors of Sexual Assault is available to talk or meet with victims (and their families) of sexual assault and provide them with support and information.
 They will also meet victims at the hospital and be with her/him for the entire sexual assault nurse examination (SANE), offering support, victim-rights information, medical information pertinent to assault (STD’s, HIV, pregnancy, etc.) and reassurance.
 The advocate will be sure that the victim knows her rights, explain procedures, and answer any questions or concerns.
-They will also have a backpack with her that is packed with a change of clothes for the victim, snacks, water, toiletries, socks and slippers, and an information packet.
 The advocate can also support victims while reporting to law enforcement and going through the court process.

 Our Legal Advocate is available to meet with victims as they weigh their legal decisions, apply for Judicare, or assist with restraining or harassment orders.
 They can review (or role-play) what could be expected in a court hearing, and assist the victim as they make their way through legal proceedings, accompanying them to court if they so desire.